 A single lien on your property implies reduced risk for the bank or lender, resulting in generally lower interest rates on cash-out refinances compared to second mortgages.
 However if you have an interest rate far-below market average, then an equity loan may be the better option,

 For example, if you owe $500,000 on your existing mortgage and have a fixed interest rate at 3% and today’s rates are in the 6- 7% range, then it doesn’t make sense to refinance to a higher interest rate to get $50,000, when you can simply take out a home equity loan and preserve your low rate mortgage.
-Even if second mortgage interest rates are higher, it still makes sense to choose them over cash-out refinancing in many instances.
+Even if 2nd mortgage loan rates are higher, it still makes sense to choose them over cash-out refinancing in many instances.

 Risks of Second Mortgages